binaryatrocity/discworld-tintin/README.md

 We found a way there, and our speedwalking alias was updated.
 Now typing `speedwalk` would walk us over to the Mended Drum (s;e;e;n).

+#### Thiefey Things
+* File: `src/quota.tin`

+Parses the output of 'read quota brief'.
+I recommend adding this to the .afterinventory alias of your thief characters so it kicks in right away.
+Has a number of different features:

+##### Status Bar Quota Time Left
+Shows a HOURS:MINUTES countdown until your quota is due in the top bar near the TPA/XP monitors.
+This timer changes to a bright color when you near the final hour.

+##### Quota Flipping Alerts
+A bright blue alert pops up an hour, thirty minutes and ten minutes before your quota flips over.
+There is a follow-up alert when your quota actually flips.
+On a per-session basis these alerts can be disabled with `quota alert off` and re-enabled with `quota alert on`.

+##### Left to Steal Calculation
+When you 'read quota brief' a new line will be inserted calculating how much you have left to steal.

 #### Hunting Hotspot Timers (with Syncing!)
 * File: `src/spottimers.tin`